Downside, Surrey: Toponymy

 The village was a tything (an ancient administrative division represented by an assembly of households within an area comprising ten hides).
 Downe Place was the home of the Downe (or Adowne) family for many generations, from at least the 12th century.
-H.E.
-Malden followed E.W.
-Brayley in deriving the locality name "Downside" from the family, but T.E.C.
-Walker more credibly derived the family's name from the location, referring to the hill or down near the river on that side of Cobham.
+H. E. Malden followed E. W. Brayley in deriving the locality name "Downside" from the family, but T. E. C. Walker more credibly derived the family's name from the location, referring to the hill or down near the river on that side of Cobham.
 That house was later also known as "Downe Hall".

 Early history

 In 1331 the prior and convent of Newark by Guildford acquired 100 acres from John Prudhomme held of Henry de Somerbury, who held of Henry atte Downe, who held of Chertsey Abbey.
 The historian David Taylor shows that the old Downe Place probably stood near Downside Farm, and not on the site of the Cobham Park mansion.

 Much of the village green was part of a common open to those with villager status of the Downeside Tything as opposed to the two others: Street Cobham and Church Cobham.
 As to the manors that were in private hands in the Middle Ages, see the parish of Cobham, as Downside's chapel was built on land in Cobham ecclesiastical parish.

 Neither of the settlements is a civil parish and the church became tied with that of Ockham at an unknown date after its 19th-century construction.

-Downside Village was designated as a Conservation Area in 1979, focussed around its developed, village green area.
+Downside Village was designated as a Conservation Area in 1979, centred on its developed, village green area.